Artificial Intelligence and Robots Will Cause Massive Unemployment

 Humans have benefited greatly from the rapid development of technology since the dawn of the computer era, including the introduction of artificial intelligence and robotics.
 However, rapidly developing artificial intelligence and robotic technologies have started to impact human jobs, and this trend will accelerate as these technologies become more sophisticated and refined.
 These developments will lead to a very real and troubling future in which a large portion of jobs performed by humans will be replaced by artificial intelligence, automated processes, and robots.

 While this new age of artificial intelligence and robotics has exciting implications for relieving humans of the burden of toiling at jobs, it will also cause massive unemployment; leaving many humans permanently unemployed.
-This is a problem that needs to be dealt with proactively, since massive permanent unemployment can lead to a major societal upheaval and a significant increase in crime rates as permanently unemployed humans grapple with a loss of income and a bleak future with no employment prospects.
+This is a problem that needs to be dealt with proactively since massive permanent unemployment can lead to a major societal upheaval and a significant increase in crime rates as permanently unemployed humans grapple with a loss of income and a bleak future with no employment prospects.
+A look into the not too distant future features a world in which many jobs will be taken over by robots and artificial intelligence, leaving a high percentage of people permanently unemployed.

 Rapidly improving artificial intelligence and robotic technologies are likely to continue to replace workers in the manufacturing sector.
 This is a trend that started many decades ago and has only accelerated over time.
 What has changed recently is the advancement of artificial intelligence and robotic technologies to the point at which artificial intelligence and robots will replace humans in many job functions across a wide swath of education and skill levels.
 In other words, it is no longer just factory workers that have to worry about being replaced by super-smart computers or robots.